FBI investigating bomb threats against Trump Cabinet picks – DW – 11/27/2024

 Who was targeted?

-Stefanik confirmed that she had been targeted in a bomb threat against her home — to which she, her husband and her three-year-old son were traveling for the Thanksgiving holiday.
+Stefanik said that she had been targeted in a bomb threat against her home — to which she, her husband and her 3-year-old son were traveling for the Thanksgiving holiday.

 Tapped to be the US ambassador to the UN, Stefanik's office said: "New York State, County law enforcement, and U.S. Capitol Police responded immediately with the highest levels of professionalism.
 We are incredibly appreciative of the extraordinary dedication of law enforcement officers who keep our communities safe 24/7."